 The easiest way to identify a mud turtle is by how many plates (called scutes) it has on their shell.

 Most other common turtles will have 12, mud turtles all have 11, both on their upper and lower shells.

 Another easy way to identify a mud turtle is by any foul-smelling odor emitted by them.

-Females will attain sexual maturity in five to eight years, and with males its usually four to seven.
+Females will attain sexual maturity in five to eight years and with males, it is usually four to seven.

 You can typically find them in highly vegetative, slow-moving waters such as ponds, creeks, marshes, ditches and smaller offshore islands.